 So if you use a contact from your address book, it’s quite easy: Proxyclick will use the first name and last name as defined in the contact

 However, you could also just have entered an email address as the recipient.
 In that case, Proxyclick will derive the visitor name and the company name from the email address using the following rules:

 - The prefix of the email is used to construct the name of the visitor.
 If there is a “.” we use it to separate the first and last name.
 If there is no “.” the prefix is used in both the last and first name.

 - The suffix of the email is capitalized and normalized (extension removed) and serves as the company name.
 Example: @superrito.com will lead to company name = Superrito.
 Note: this will also transform generic suffixes such as gmail.com or hotmail.com as company name = Gmail or Hotmail.

 The following tables illustrate these principles:

-Please note reception can always edit the name in the dashboard prior to arrival (if needed).
+A member of the reception team can always edit the name in the dashboard prior to arrival if needed.

 How does Proxyclick handle multiple recipients?

 In case you put more than 1 recipient in your appointment, it will create a group of visitors in Proxyclick.
 The subject of the meeting will serve as the group’s name.